LoyolaChicagoBooks/introcs-csharp/rst/intro.rst

     * We have picked out particularly important words, phrases, and symbols, and put them in our
-      `index <genindex.html>`_, which is accessible from each web page.
+      `index <genindex.html>`_, which is accessible from the banner of each web page.
+The banner stays visible if the window is big enough, and if the window is smaller, the baner only appears at the beginning of the page with a dropdown menu for most of the options.
     * In a web version on our website, you can use the `Search option <search.html?q=&check_keywords=yes&area=default>`_ to look for words, in general.
-The location of the search link varies depending on theme being used, and can be hidden.
+The search link is also accessible from the web page banner.
 This does *not* work on a downloaded local html copy.
     * We start with a brief table of contents for the whole book.
       *In the web versions*
-      you can get the most detailed table of contents for a single chapter by clicking on a chapter title in the main table of contents or the current chapter title in the top banner on a regular content page.
+      you can get the most detailed table of contents for a single chapter by clicking on a chapter title in the main table of contents or a chapter title in the Site drop-down menu in the banner.

 Her are further links that may be useful in our repository: